jayachandradora/networking/IP Address Details.md

 ## Private vs Public IP Addresses

-- **Private IP Addresses**: Reserved for use within private networks and are not routable on the public Internet.
+- **Private IP Addresses**:
+  Reserved for use within private networks and are not routable on the public Internet.

+  Common private IP address ranges include:
+  *  Class A: 10.0.0.0 to 10.255.255.255
+  *  Class B: 172.16.0.0 to 172.31.255.255
+  *  Class C: 192.168.0.0 to 192.168.255.255

-- **Public IP Addresses**: Assigned by ISPs (Internet Service Providers) and are routable on the public Internet.
+- **Public IP Addresses**:
+  Assigned by ISPs (Internet Service Providers) and are routable on the public Internet.

 ## DHCP (Dynamic Host Configuration Protocol)